ibralhindi/shop-data-warehouse-star-schema/README.md

 # shop-data-warehouse-star-schema
-Using SQL to create a data warehouse and star schema, and run queries for store orders.
+Using SQL to create a data warehouse and star schema for store orders.
 MBAT-S1, 2022

 The tasks completed for this project were the following:
 - Created ERD